 In 2013, Mayra took students from UMass Dartmouth to Jalapa, Guatemala, in hopes of inspiring them to make positive changes to a village she once called home.
 The trip left a serious impact on all who traveled, as one of those students were Julia Rayberg.

 Marketing Director Lena has been working as Marketing Director on a number of projects and campaigns we have going on here at Worthy Village.
 Lena just graduated from the College of the Holy Cross this past spring with a degree in Psychology and Pre-Health Professions.
 Currently she is in the process of applying to medical schools while she works for us and the local hospital in patient advocacy.

 Lena feels that healthcare goes above and beyond science and technology alone.
 In order to be a good healthcare provider, she believes she must first understand the human condition and what it means to be humble and compassionate towards each and every person she comes across regardless of economic and social stature.
 Lena works running the WV Ambassador Program, Bracelet Campaign, and runs Voluntourism Trips for Worthy Village from time to time.

 Regina Victoria Joj Suy

-Assistant Coordinator, Victoria grew up and currently resides in Panajachel, Guatemala.
+Director of Social Work, Victoria grew up and currently resides in Panajachel, Guatemala.
 She is in her last year to obtain her degree in Social Work from the University Manano Galvez of Solola.
 Fluent in English, Spanish and Kaqchiquel, Victoria assists the organization with translation, coordinating projects around the lake, and runs our Volunteer Day Program on Lake Atitlan.